end-4/dots-hyprland-wiki/README.md

 - Edit/add pages: Edit markdown files under `src/content/docs/en/` (Somehow different to the markdown on GitHub.
 [Reference](https://starlight.astro.build/guides/authoring-content)).

+> [!NOTE]
+> There some numbers before the markdown files, but normally they do not have any meanings, just for auto arranging on sidebar.

 > To publish HTML files, put it under `src/pages`.

 - Edit sidebar: Edit `astro.config.mjs`.